 Goals

-• Improve forecast accuracy and reliability to support confident, data-driven decisions
+• Increase confidence in forecast accuracy and reliability to support high-quality, data-driven decisions

-• Gain end-to-end visibility into data and trends to enable proactive planning
+• Provide end-to-end visibility into trends and dependencies to enable more proactive planning

-• Reduce manual effort and streamline workflows through integrated, user-friendly tools
+• Reduce manual effort and operational friction through integrated, intuitive workflows

-• Enable scalable, standardized, and agile planning processes across regions and teams
+• Establish scalable, standardised planning patterns that can adapt across regions and teams

 User Interviews